What is the definition of sin? It’s time people own it!

 And so, how is just one other way to prove that God’s Law hasn’t been done away with in this New Covenant era?

 Simple!
 Just read the New Testament.
 The word SIN is found littered throughout its pages.
-It means that SIN still exists.
-It means that God’s Law is still being broken.
+Therefore, it means that God’s Law is still being broken- because, that’s what sin means.
+Which, then means, that God’s Law still exists.
+It’s pretty self-explanatory, folks.